 Chinese and Japanese Gardens

 For an Asian twist to your French picnic, try the iconic Chinese and Japanese Gardens in Jurong.
 Among the attractions are a rainbow bridge and a pagoda, inspired by structures in China and modelled on the gardening techniques of Japan.
+Note: there are ongoing refurbishments being done at the Gardens and some areas may be closed.
 1 Chinese Garden Road.

 Work up an appetite on the steep-ish paths and check out the spice garden and archaeological remains at Fort Canning Park before shaking out your picnic blanket.

 If you fancy spreading yourselves out on a huge lawn, HortPark’s one-stop gardening hub could be the ideal picnic spot.
 There’s plenty of shade, too.
 33 Hyderabad Road

 There are lots of areas within Gardens by the Bay to picnic in, but we suggest Bay East Garden.
 This 2km waterfront stretch has sublime views of the Marina Bay skyline, plus open lawns, swaying palm trees and waist-high flowering shrubs.